 When done well, preschool science is exciting and intellectually meaningful.
 The right preschool science activities can

 So what's the right way to teach science?
 Here are some recommendations based on the work of Rochel Gelman and other psychologists.

 Don't force it and don't lecture

-Preschooler brains aren’t prepared to handle tasks that require them to sit still and focus their attention on your every word.
+Preschooler brains aren't prepared to handle tasks that require them to sit still and focus their attention on your every word.
 Moreover, recent experimental studies indicate that merely telling a young child "this is how it works..." has the effect of dampening his curiosity and initiative.

 Teach through hands-on experiences

 Preschoolers learn best by doing, so choose preschool science activities that emphasize hands-on experiences and require minimal explanation from you.